The Rent vs. Own Dilemma

 The Ideal Execution: Fund the Moat with the Faucet

-The most aggressive businesses do not choose one or the other.
-They use Google Ads to forcefully extract immediate revenue and test keyword conversion rates.
-They then funnel that exact data into their SEO Architecture—guaranteeing their organic assets are built around profitable intent.
+Many practical businesses do not choose one or the other.
+They use Google Ads to capture short-term revenue and test keyword conversion rates.
+They then use that data to shape their SEO work so the organic strategy is built around profitable intent.

 Phase 1: Market Entry